obophenotype/uberon/README-editors.txt

 Makefile for the actual dependencies.
 This unleashes a massive pipeline, which involves

- - using the OE reasoner to pre-reason
+ - Using OWLTools and Oort to pre-reason and check for unsats
  - using a bevy of perl scripts to check for hand-edit derived errors
  - performing a number of semantic verification steps using prolog
-   - taxon checks
+   - taxon checks (<--- now done with Elk)
    - disjoint violations, spatial disjointness checks
  - making derived files
   - merged (now done in owltools)